COVID's 'not done with us': Nations rush to contain omicron

 “This time the world showed it is learning,” said EU Commission President Ursula von der Leyen, singling out South African President Cyril Ramaphosa for praise.
 “South Africa’s analytic work and transparency and sharing its results was indispensable in allowing a swift global response.
 It no doubt saved many lives.”

-The WHO has praised Botswana as well as South Africa for quickly alerting the world to the presence of the new variant, and many have warned that the countries should not be punished for their speed.

-But that did not hold von der Leyen back from successfully pushing the 27-nation EU to agree on a ban on flights from seven southern African nations over the weekend, similar to measures many other countries have taken.
-On Monday, EU members Spain and Poland followed through by announcing travel and quarantine restrictions.
+Late last week, von der Leyen successfully pushed the 27-nation EU to agree to ban flights from seven southern African nations, similar to what many other countries are doing.

 Cases had already been reported in EU nations Belgium, Denmark and the Netherlands before Portuguese authorities identified 13 omicron infections among members of the Belenenses professional soccer team.
 Authorities reported one member had recently traveled to South Africa.
 A game over the weekend had be abandoned at halftime for lack of players.